jirehhuang/jhutils/CONTRIBUTING.md

 ```

 If on Mac OS, make sure to [give Local Network access to VS Code](https://github.com/microsoft/vscode/issues/228862#issuecomment-2358636415).

-### New Lambda project

-1. Use this template > Create a new repository
-1. Issues > New issue > Convert template

 ### New clone of repository